johnpuddephatt/collaborativehousing/_pages/index.md

     text: Find out more about our services
     link: "/services"
   items:
-  - title: COVID-19 UPDATE
-    description: "Although our office is currently closed we are still available to support groups so please do continue to get in touch with any questions. \n\nWhilst it is inevitable that the current situation will slow some aspects of projects, this period provides great opportunities for visioning and planning.
-We are still very happy to support through online meetings and are developing more online training support. "
-    image: "/uploads/sustainability-01-01.png"
   - title: Connect
     description: We bring local groups into contact with housing experts, connecting them to the professional advice, funding and support they need.